-In April 2004, the Company opted to prepay the remaining \$16.0 million of its 6.44% senior notes ("Notes") along with accrued interest of \$0.2 million and a prepayment fee of \$0.6 million.
-The total payment of \$16.8 million was advanced under the Company's revolving line of credit at its then current floating interest rate of 2.3%.
 In June 2004, the Company completed a private placement of \$60.0 million of 5.08% senior notes due in 2011.
-Interest on these notes is due semi-annually in arrears and the principal is due in five equal installments commencing on June 2, 2007.
-Among other restrictions, the Note Agreement, under which the senior notes were sold, requires the Company to maintain a minimum tangible net worth, funded debt to EBITDA ratios and rolling fixed charge ratios relative to EBITDA similar to the \$190.0 million unsecured line of credit agreement described above.
-At December 31, 2006, the Company was in compliance with all covenants related to the Note Agreement.
+Interest on these notes is due semi-annually in arrears and the principal is due in five equal annual installments, with first payment made on June 2, 2007, which reduced the principal balance to \$48.0 million.
+Among other restrictions, the Note Agreement, under which the senior notes were sold, requires the Company to maintain a minimum tangible net worth, funded debt to Adjusted EBITDA ratios and rolling fixed charge ratios relative to Adjusted EBITDA similar to the \$190.0 million unsecured line of credit agreement described above.
+At December 31, 2007, the Company was in compliance with all covenants related to the Note Agreement.